Lee-Gahyun/DeepFusionMOT/README.md

-# News
-## This paper has been accepted as both  a journal paper in Robotics and Automation Letters (RA-L), as well as being accepted as a conference paper at IROS 2022!!!

 # DeepFusionMOT

 This is the offical implementation of paper "[DeepFusionMOT: A 3D Multi-Object Tracking Framework Based on Camera-LiDAR Fusion with Deep Association](https://arxiv.org/abs/2202.12100) "